omermindivanli/omermindivanli.com/src/pages/Ömer Mindivanli Blog Page/index.md

 date: "2018-03-20T22:12:03.284Z"
 ---

-This is my first post on my new fake blog!
+This is my first blog!
 How exciting!

 I'm sure I'll write a lot more interesting things in the future.